thim81/openapi-format/readme.md

   --sortComponentsFile  The file with components to sort alphabetically         [path]

   --rename              Rename the OpenAPI title                              [string]

+  --convertTo           convert the OpenAPI document to OpenAPI version 3.1   [string]

   --configFile          The file with the OpenAPI-format CLI options            [path]